chainpoint/chainpoint-js/README.md

 The `hashes` argument expects an Array of hashes, where each hash is a Hexadecimal String `[a-fA-F0-9]` between 160 bits (20 Bytes, 40 Hex characters) and 512 bits (64 Bytes, 128 Hex characters) in length.
 The Hex string must be an even length.

-We recommend using the SHA-256 cryptographic one-way hash function for all hashes submitted.
+We recommend using the SHA-256 hash function for all hashes submitted.

 The optional `uris` argument accepts an Array of Gateway URIs.
 Each element of the returned Array is a full URI with `scheme://hostname[:port]` (e.g. `http://127.0.0.1` or `http://127.0.0.1:80`).